 - We collect materials that fit into the Collecting Policy for Duke University Archives.

 - We gather web and social media related to groups and individuals whose records we collect in the University Archives.
 This is done in consultation with the donor/transferring office to determine the scope of the social media collection.

 - Some social media platforms are difficult or impossible to collect due to the structure of the service.
 Because social media services are changing constantly, we cannot guarantee we will be able to collect all materials on any social media platform on an ongoing basis.

 - We collect social media in compliance with the terms of service of the individual platforms.

 - We respect the privacy of individuals who have contributed to social media accounts or used hashtags but did not expect their contributions to be collected and shared by an archival repository.
-To that end, we will make attempts to anonymize contributors or restrict access to collections where we believe privacy may be a concern of contributors.
+To that end, we restrict access to social media collections where we believe privacy may be a concern of contributors.

 - Individuals who have concerns about the collection of social media or websites for the University Archives should contact the University Archivist.

-- We use Archive-It (a service of the Internet Archive), Social Feed Manager (SFM) and Twitter Archive Google Service (TAGS) to collect websites and social media.
+- We use Archive-It (a service of the Internet Archive) and Conifer (a service of Rhizome.org) to collect websites and social media.

 - For social media services, we primarily attempt to collect content, and may not be able to capture the original look and feel of individual services.

 - As web content and social media platforms change, we will investigate new ways of collecting this content.

 - Web content collected via Archive-It is publicly available at https://archive-it.org/collections/1858 and /rubenstein/findingaids/uawebarchive/.
 Relevant links will also be included in collection guides and/or catalog records.

 - Other collections may be requested for use in the Rubenstein Library reading room.
 Description of these collections will be added to collection guides and/or catalog records.